Điện Biên Phủ: Operation Castor (1953)

 In the 1950s, the town was known for its famous opium traffic, generating 500,000,000 French francs annually.
 It was also an extensive source of rice for the Việt Minh.

 The region was fortified in November 1953 by the French Union force in the biggest airborne operation of the 1946–1954 First Indochina War, Operation Castor, to block Việt Minh transport routes and to set the stage to draw out Việt Minh forces.

 Siege of Điện Biên Phủ (1954)

 The following year, the important Battle of Điện Biên Phủ was fought between the Việt Minh (led by General Võ Nguyên Giáp), and the French Union (led by General Henri Navarre, successor to General Raoul Salan).
 The siege of the French garrison lasted fifty-seven days, from 17:30, 13 March to 17:30, 7 May 1954.
 The southern outpost or fire base of "Camp Isabelle" did not follow the cease-fire order and fought until 01:00 the following day.
 The long-scheduled Geneva Meeting's Indochina conference involving the United States, the UK, the French Union and the USSR had already begun on 26 April 1954.

 The battle was significant beyond the valleys of Điện Biên Phủ.
 Giáp's victory ended major French involvement in Indochina and led to the Geneva accords which partitioned Vietnam into North and South.

+Điện Biên Phủ apparently recovered quickly after the siege.
+When Wilfred Burchett visited the area in 1962, he found a 5,000-acre state-owned farm growing coffee, cotton, rice, and sugar cane on land that had once been a battleground.
+For example, the airstrip at Isabelle was now a rice field, and most of the approach trenches used by the Việt Minh had been filled in.
+The farm manager told him that 1,500 soldiers from 176th regiment arrived in 1958 to cultivate the area, followed by 1,200 volunteers from the Red River Delta, of which 900 were women.
+During their first season there, they cleared away the leftover land mines and rushed to grow enough crops in time, to the exclusion of other activities.
+They did not have housing until after the first season; in the meantime, they sheltered with the local Thái tribe, who also gave them extra seeds for growing rice.
+Burchett claimed he also saw a hospital with 60 beds, some pottery-making facilities, the remains of a French tank and various airplanes, two tombstones dedicated to the two soldiers who blew up said tank, a "modest" monument packed with more tombstones, and a "small museum" filled with homemade weapons used in the battle.